softlayer/githubio_source/content/reference/services/SoftLayer_Hardware_Server/shutdownPublicPort.md

 ---
 title: "shutdownPublicPort"
-description: "<b>Note:</b> All error handling and parameter documentation is referencing behavior available on January 4th, 2019.

-<h... "
+description: "Disconnect a server's public network interface.
+This operation is an alias for [[SoftLayer_Hardware_Server/setPublicNetw... "
 layout: "method"
 tags:
     - "method"